Create a New Evening Routine

 A few years ago I wrote a blog post about my morning routine.
 Just as important, is the evening routine.

-I admit, I generally put much less thought into my evening routine than I do my morning routine.
+I admit that I generally put much less thought into my evening routine than I do my morning routine.
 Perhaps because I’m naturally more of a morning person.

 It seems like somewhere between the afternoon and evening the whole routine goes out the window and the focus becomes on just getting through the rest of the day.
 You know:

 - Making sure the kids are “good” (ideally playing outside, not doing too much screen, getting their homework done, and sitting down when they have snacks),

 - finishing up work,